pivotal/docs-tap/scst-scan/install-snyk-integration.md

 To opt-out of snyk for a specific Supply Chain, reconfigure the supply chain to use another scanner:

--  Modify the `ootb_supply_chain_testing_scanning.scanning.image.template` value to use a scan template that does not use Snyk, such as Grype.
+-  Edit the `ootb_supply_chain_testing_scanning.scanning.image.template` value to use a scan template that does not use Snyk, such as Grype.

     ```yaml
     ootb_supply_chain_testing_scanning: